gambitproject/gambit/doc/tools.logit.rst

    this switch is specified, only the approximation to the Nash equilibrium at the end of the branch is output.

+.. cmdoption:: -D

+   .. versionadded:: 17.0.0

+   If tracing reaches a point accepted as a Nash equilibrium (per :option:`-m`), print detailed, human-readable information about that terminal profile instead of the usual comma-separated line -- whether or not :option:`-e` was also given, since both end with the same accepted-equilibrium line.
+This has no effect on the points printed along the way there, or on the output of :option:`-l` or of maximum-likelihood estimation, neither of which is itself an accepted equilibrium.

 .. cmdoption:: -b

    .. versionadded:: 17.0.0